Tips for Taps Blog

 What Organizations Can Certify Water Treatment Devices?

-In addition to helping develop the standards for certification of drinking water treatment devices, NSF is also certified to conduct testing and certification of the devices to NSF/ANSI standards.
+Along with developing the standards for certification of drinking water treatment devices, NSF is certified to conduct testing and certification of devices to NSF/ANSI standards.
 This means that NSF both develops the standards and certifies devices when they meet said standards.

 three certification seals of approval